ivs-kuleuven/platosim3/README.txt

 Running PlatoSim is done with

 $ cd build
-$ ./platosim ../inputfiles/myInputfile.yaml myOutputfile.hdf5
+$ ./platosim ../inputfiles/myInputfile.yaml myOutputfile.hdf5 myLogFile.txt

 The first argument is the simulation configuration input file, of which you can find an example 'inputfile.yaml' in the folder inputfiles/.
-You can copy this configuration file and adapt the line
+You can copy this configuration file and adapt it to your needs.
+Note that this input file contains the line:

-ProjectLocation:         /Users/rik/Git/PlatoSim3
+ProjectLocation:         ENV['PLATO_PROJECT_HOME']

-to your own location of PlatoSim.
+This assumes that you have an environment variable 'PLATO_PROJECT_HOME' set to the base folder of PlatoSim3.
+For example, you can put in your .bash_profile the following:

+PLATO_PROJECT_HOME="/home/john/plato/PlatoSim3"
+export PLATO_PROJECT_HOME

-The second argument is the name of the (non-existing!)
+The second argument of platosim on the command line is the name of the (non-existing!)
 HDF5 file to which all simulation output is written.
-Apart from this HDF5 file, the simulator also writes logging statements to a log.txt file.
+Apart from this HDF5 file, the simulator also writes logging statements to a log file.